tytydraco/meow_dart/README.md

 -d, --directory         The directory to download to.
                         (defaults to ".")
 -u, --url               The YouTube URL to download.
 Multiple can be specified using a comma, or be specifying multiple URL options.
 -k, --max-concurrent    The maximum number of concurrent downloads to do at once.
+By default, it will be set to the number of CPU cores.
-                        (defaults to "8")
+                        (defaults to "16")
 -f, --format            The output format to use.
                         [audio, video, muxed (default)] -m, --mode              The download mode for the URL.